Romelu Lukaku: Chelsea striker apologises and returns to training, says Thomas Tuchel

 "He did not do this intentionally to create noise in front of such a big game."

-While Tuchel is happy to have Lukaku back in contention for selection, the German coach also insisted the former Inter Milan star must now take responsibility himself to resolve the commotion.
+While Tuchel is happy to have Lukaku back in contention for selection, the German coach also insisted the former Inter Milan striker must now take responsibility himself to resolve the commotion.

 "It's not that big as maybe people want it to be, but it's also not small," said Tuchel.